Road works and road closures planned for the East of England in the week ahead

-Planned roadworks in the East of England: weekly summary for Monday February 25 to Sunday March 3
+Planned roadworks in the East of England: weekly summary for Monday March 4 until Sunday March 10.

 The following summary of planned new and ongoing road improvements over the coming week has been issed by Highways England.